Intrinsic symmetry groups of links with 8 and fewer crossings: The linking matrix

 Since $\Gamma_3$ is a group of order 96 and the kernel of $f$ has order 2, the image of $f$ has order 48.
 Since the target group $(\Z_2)^3 \rtimes S_3$ also has order 48, we conclude that $f$ is surjective, as claimed.
-A direct computation verifies that the preimages above are correct. \end{proof}